top of page

 Our ponies have big personalities and are generally friendly and curious.
 They keep us laughing.
 We do not sell our herd- They are permanent residents here at the farm.
 We do not have any of our ponies up for leasing or adoption.
 We are working on something that could support that option in the future, and this is one of our "5-year" goals.

-When asking how to become a caretaker for an Ojibwe pony, ask yourself a few things: Why do you want one?
-Are you dedicated to reconnection and repatriation with the people who were their family members (Anishinaabe people) for eons?
+When asking how to become a caretaker for an Ojibwe pony, ask yourself a few things: Why do you want to?
+Are you willing to humbly educate yourself and others on who their original family members (Anishinaabe people) are?
 Are you willing to be reflective and critical of your motives for caretaking if non-indigenous?
 These are the beginning steps of thinking about becoming an ally caretaker.
 Because the numbers are so small, it is vital that people also take conservation efforts seriously.

 How can I help?